WCRSyyc/diy-blinky-bot/Witch.md

 Note that the capacitors also have polarity.&nbsp; Like the LEDs, the long leg is positive, so it is connected to the power side.&nbsp; The short leg is negative, so it is connected toward the ground.

-All NPN transistors are represented by:
+All NPN transistors are represented by a symbol similar to:

 ![NPN transistor schematic symbol](pictures/level2-schematic-npn-transistor.png "NPN transistor schematic symbol")